Licensing Guides

 Licensing Requirements for HVAC Contractors in Kentucky

-Is a license required for HVAC Contractors in Kentucky?
+Is a license required for HVAC contractors in Kentucky?
 Yes.

-To legally perform heating, air conditioning and refrigeration work in the Commonwealth of Kentucky, you must be a licensed master HVAC contractor, licensed journeyman HVAC mechanic or a registered apprentice working under a licensed contractor.
+To legally perform heating, air conditioning, and refrigeration work in the Commonwealth of Kentucky, you must be a licensed master HVAC contractor, licensed journeyman HVAC mechanic, or a registered apprentice working under a licensed contractor.

-The Kentucky Department of Housing, Buildings and Construction - Division of Heating, Ventilation and Air Conditioning issues the licenses.
+The Kentucky Department of Housing, Buildings and Construction (DHBC) - Division of Heating, Ventilation and Air Conditioning issues the licenses.
 Its website states, “The mission of the Division of Heating, Ventilation and Air Conditioning (HVAC) is to protect the lives and property of the citizens of the Commonwealth of Kentucky through regulation and licensing of the industry and to ensure the skills and knowledge of HVAC contractors and journeymen by means of continuing education.”

 Types of HVAC Licenses in Kentucky